decimoplays/CStat-Project/report.md

   - Metrics: RMSE, MAE, R².
   - Residual diagnostics (normality Q-Q plots, homoscedasticity).
   - Cross-validation if applicable.

-- **First Model:**
+#### First Model

 We made our first model basing on the top feature retained after preprocessing and outlier removal.
-To do that we used the OLS regressor of the statsmodels module.
+To do that we used the `OLS regressor` of the statsmodels module.

-%TODO: mettre tableau

 <div align="center">